Tricuspid Valve Repair Surgery

 For a minimally invasive procedure

-tools into your chest through several smaller incisions, rather than a single large
+tools into your chest through several smaller incisions, rather than 1 large incision.

-incision.
-These tools will contain a camera, as well as all the instruments needed
+These tools will contain a camera, as well as all the tools needed to fix your valve.

-to repair your valve.
-This procedure might take longer than traditional open-heart
+This procedure might take longer than traditional open-heart surgery.
+But recovery

 What happens after a tricuspid valve repair?